Frequently asked questions

-If your question is not answered here, send us an email or a tweet.
+If your question is not answered here, [send us an email](mailto:contact@soulver.app) or a [message on X](https://x.com/soulver).
 We're happy to help.

-Soulver 3 for Mac is available as a one-time (non-subscription) purchase of $34.95 on the Mac App Store and as a direct download on our website.
+Soulver 3 for **Mac** is available as a one-time (non-subscription) purchase of $39 on the [Mac App Store](https://apps.apple.com/us/app/soulver-3/id1508732804?ls=1) or as a [direct download](https://soulver.app/download) from our website.

-Soulver 3 for iPad ($20) and Soulver 3 for iPhone ($14) are available on the App Store.
+[Soulver 3 for iPad](https://soulver.app/ipad) ($20) and [Soulver 3 for iPhone](https://soulver.app/iphone/) ($14) are available as one-time purchases on the App Store.

-Soulver 3 for Mac requires macOS 12 (Monterey) or later, and is compatible with the latest macOS 15 (Sequoia).
+Soulver 3 for **Mac** requires macOS 13 (Ventura) or newer, and is compatible with the latest macOS 26 (Tahoe).

 After the trial ends, you can continue to view any sheets you have created (although they will no longer be editable).

-• Option to subscribe to the optional data service "Knowledge Assistant, Stocks & Weather" ($26/year)
+* Option to subscribe to the optional data service "Knowledge Assistant, Live Stocks & Advanced Weather" ($26/year)

-• Complementary access to "Knowledge Assistant, Stocks & Weather" (ordinarily $26/year)
+* Complimentary access to "Knowledge Assistant, Live Stocks & Advanced Weather" (ordinarily $26/year)

 We craft Soulver individually for each platform we build for.
 Soulver is a best-of-class native Mac app (AppKit), and a best-of-class app for the iPad and for the iPhone (UIKit).